fizwidget/fizwidget.github.io/source/_posts/2014-07-06-implicit-futures.markdown

 t.value # => 4
 ```

-`Thread.new` spawns a thread to execute the block, and `t.value` returns the thread's result (blocking if necessary to wait for it to finish running).
+`Thread.new` spawns a thread to execute the code block, and `t.value` returns the thread's result (blocking if necessary to wait for it to finish running).

 This *almost* gets us where we want to be.
-Let's rewrite our original code to use the `Thread` class:
+Let's rewrite our original code using the `Thread` class:

 ``` ruby
 a = Thread.new { foo.expensive_call_1 }